 For details about the joint EIT Digital program please see.

-A wide range of first-class businesses are partnered with the programme to prepare students for their future careers.
-You will be working closely with business partners throughout the whole programme.
+With the business-oriented focus combined with the technical specialisation students will find a plentitude of jobs and carriers opportunities.
+Examples of includes; innovative start-ups, research driven organisations and advanced IT business world-wide.
+The program work closely with a wide range of first-class businesses to connect and prepare students for their future careers.
+You will be working closely with business and industry partners throughout the whole programme.
 You will also get the chance to prepare your master’s thesis with our partners on real-life projects.
-In addition to improving students’ cultural and language skills, this experience will give students expertise in their chosen technological field, as well as provide them with excellent qualifications for managerial posts in global markets.
+In addition to improving students cultural and language skills, this experience will give students expertise in their chosen technological field, as well as provide them with excellent qualifications for managerial posts in global markets.

 Changes in the programme may occur.